RealOrko/aws-terraform/README.md

-# aws-terraform
+# aws-terraform-web

-An example of provisioning an autoscaling web farm in aws.
+An example of provisioning an autoscaling web farm using simple scaling in aws.